TDarkShadow/iheartnewvegas/bodies.md

 - [**Mannequin Races - TYPE4**](https://www.nexusmods.com/newvegas/mods/68994)
   TYPE4 textures and meshes for Mannequin Races.

 > ℹ️ This mod offers better head meshes for creating your own character.
+Unfortunately, the included textures are not my cup of tea, and I recommend you copy and paste your TYPE4 textures of choice in order to overwrite the ones from this mod.

 ## Finishing touches